 Return to Work/Assurances.
-After completion of an approved family leave period, an employee will be returned either to the same position he or she held before the leave began or to a position equivalent to the previously held position in pay, benefits, and other terms and conditions of employment.
-This policy may be modified for "key employees", defined as those salaried employees in the top 10 percent of the county's workforce.
+After completion of an approved family leave period, an employee will be returned either to the same position he or she held before the leave began or to a position equivalent to the previously held position in pay, benefits, and other terms and conditions of employees in the top 10 percent of the county's workforce.
 Key employees will be notified in advance of their status.
 Regardless of whether the family leave period is paid, unpaid, or a combination of paid and unpaid, the employee's health insurance coverage will be continued in the same manner and at the same level as it would have been had the employee continued in employment for the duration of the family leave period.
 If the employee has dependent health coverage and is on unpaid leave, the employee is responsible for the cost of that coverage, and shall reimburse Bee County each period in which automatic deductions are made.

 However, should the employee decide, at any time after family leave begins, that he or she will not return to work at the county, the employee must reimburse the County for all health coverage premiums paid by the County on behalf of the employee during the family leave period unless the reason for not returning to work is the continuation, recurrence, or onset of a serious health condition, or something else beyond the employee's control.
 This is subject to certification.